RobertHSchmidt/springframework/spring-javaconfig/trunk/readme.txt

 1. INTRODUCTION

-Spring JavaConfig offers a programatic way of configuring the Spring container.
+Spring JavaConfig offers a Java-based alternative to configuring Spring Application Contexts.
+While most people currently use XML to configure bean definitions in their Application Contexts, Spring's versatility and metadata based internal handling of bean definitions means alternatives to XML config are easy to implement.

 2. RELEASE INFO